 But the truth is, actually you don’t, beyond teething, sleeping through and the other baby milestones which become badges of honour in these groups.

-That said, I do think attending mother & toddler groups is a good thing.
+That said, I do think attending mother and toddler groups is a good thing.

 You are giving your child the opportunity to learn new social skills and introducing them to their peer group – those children with whom they will probably go through the education system – their future classmates, in other words.